bodo-ai/Bodo/docs/source/supported.rst

 data analytics and machine learning.
 This section describes this subset and how parallelization is performed.

-HPAT compiles and parallelizes the functions annotated with the `@hpat.jit` decorator.
+HPAT compiles and parallelizes the functions annotated with the `@bodo.jit` decorator.
 The decorated functions are replaced with generated parallel binaries that run on bare metal.
 The supported data structures for large datasets